homebridge-plugins/homebridge-flume/.github/ISSUE_TEMPLATE/new-issue.md

-* Which version of this plugin (homebridge-thermobit) do you have?
+* Which version of this plugin (homebridge-flume) do you have?
 Has the issue started since upgrading from a previous version?

-* Which Thermobit devices do you have that are causing issues?
+* Which Flume devices do you have that are causing issues?
 Please include product models if applicable.